 Other important things about you include:

-- You love to have fun while at work;
+- You are team player and love to have fun while at work;

 - You enjoy people! – and strive to facilitate and nurture meaningful relationships with communities and individuals, including those in various levels and types of government (local, regional, provincial, and First Nations);